ucancallmealicia/archivesspace-collection-control-toolbox/README.md

 ### Remediation

+Unsure of the state of your data?
+Use these queries to extract data for analysis and clean-up

+#### get_archival_objects.sql

+* Retrieve a list of archival objects for a given collection, with parent-child relationships indicated

-#### Get Archival Objects
+#### get_archival_object_instances.sql

-* Retrieve archival objects to which you would like to add container instances
+* Retrieve a list of archival object instances for a given collection

 #### get_container_profiles.sql